fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 specific_rules
 --------------

-List of directory paths with rule files that are specific for only some specific events.
+List of directory paths with rule files that are specific for only some specific events, e.g.:
-These rules are being executed after generic rules, i.e.:

   * /var/git/logprep-rules/processor/specific/
   * /var/git/other-rules/processor/specific/